Discover what you are naturally good at

 Short-term career goals can include:

-1. Taking on more responsibility at work – asking your boss if you can take over responsibility for certain projects.
+1. Taking on more responsibility at work, for instance by asking your boss if you can take over responsibility for certain projects.

-2. Do 10 informational interviews with people in jobs that interest you to learn more about the field.
+2. Conducting 10 informational interviews with people in jobs that interest you to learn more about the field.

 3. Starting a blog or website that allows you to share your passion for a certain topic and generate income from ad revenue.

-4. Take a class at night at a local college on a topic related to your career goals.
+4. Taking an evening class at a local college on a topic related to your career goals.

-5. Register for industry-related events in your area so you can meet professionals working in your desired job sector.
+5. Registering for industry-related events in your area so you can network with professionals working in your desired job sector.

-6. Keeping up with relevant articles/podcasts/videos by reading one per day, listening to 1 per week, and watching 1 per month.
+6. Keeping up with relevant articles/podcasts/videos by reading one per day, listening to one per week, and watching one documentary per month.

 7. Reading 30 minutes before bed every night to wind down after work.